 Short Sands Beach at Oswald West State Park

-Neah-kah-nie Mountain - Don't Miss This Stuffing View!
-Between Manzanita and Short Sands Beach, Coast Highway 101 passes over Neah-kah-nie Mountain, where you'll find some of most breathtaking views anywhere that are reachable by car.
-From the highway the cliffs of this 1,681 foot mountain drop an average of nearly 600 feet to the ocean.
-There are several pull-outs and you'll want to stop at more than one, because the view is unique at each.
+Neah-kah-nie Mountain - Don't Miss This Stunning View!
+Between Manzanita and Short Sands Beach, Coast Highway 101 passes over Neah-kah-nie Mountain, where you'll find some of the most breathtaking views anywhere that are reachable by car.
+From the highway, the cliffs of this 1,681-foot mountain drop an average of nearly 600 feet to the ocean.
+There are several pull-outs and you'll want to stop at more than one because the view is unique at each.
 While looking across the vast expanse of ocean, you may be lucky enough to spot a whale spouting.
-On the south side, you can see the Nehalem Bay and the towns along the coast.
+On the south side, you can see Nehalem Bay and the towns along the coast.

-Hug Point is also popular as one of northern Oregon's unique and beautiful beaches but without the hike that Shortie's has.
+Hug Point is also popular as one of northern Oregon's unique and beautiful beaches but without a hike.
 Its foremost feature – and the one which gave the beach its name – is the old road bed cut into the basalt.
 Before Highway 101 was built, the only way to travel the Oregon coast was along the beach.
-Even at low tide it was impossible to go around the headland at this spot so the road bed was built on the headland.
+Even at low tide, it was impossible to go around the headland at this spot so the roadbed was built on the headland.
 To get around this headland the stagecoach had to "hug the point" at low tide, and now you know the rest of the story!
 When the tide is out you can walk the road bed and still see wagon wheel tracks in the rock.
 During extreme lowest tides you can explore the tidepools at the bottom of the headland, but don't get caught there!
 The tides can come in fast.

 Another of Hug Point's extraordinary features is a small waterfall on the beach that is a popular spot for weddings.
 Hug Point Beach is also a great site for geology enthusiasts, as there are easily accessible cliffs and shallow caves along the beach, and there is evidence that this location was part of the ancient Columbia River delta in eons gone by.